free things to do in New York City

 City Walk | Midtown Manhattan Tour

-Arguably the world's most valuable, busiest and most crowded pieces of real estate, Midtown Manhattan is what most visitors think of when they think of New York City.
+Arguably the world's most valuable, busiest and most crowded pieces of real estate, Midtown Manhattan more is what most visitors think of when they think of New York City.
 Home to some of the city's most iconic architecture, from Gothic to Post-Modern and from Beaux-Arts to Art Deco (lots of Art Deco). it's not difficult to understand why.
-But just behind the massive facades, lie facinating histories just waiting to be unveiled.
+But just behind the massive facades, lie facinating histories just waiting to be unveiled. less

 New York City, NY; NYC